q66/cffi-lua/docs/syntax.md

 During instantiation of VLAs, you will be required to provide a size, and the resulting `cdata` will have a runtime size, which you can retrieve via `cffi.sizeof` like with a normal static array.

+### Struct/union types

+Just like in C, you can use anonymous or named `struct`s or `union`s as types, not just type declarations.

 ### C++ references